Balavignarajan/Mental-Health-Project/README.md

 2. **Set up MongoDB:**
    - Install MongoDB locally or use MongoDB Atlas
-   - Update `MONGO_URI` in `Server/.env`
+   - Update `MONGO_URI` in `.env`

 3. **Configure environment:**
-   - Update `Server/.env` with your credentials
+   - Update `.env` with your credentials
    - Set up email, Razorpay, and other services

 4. **Run the application:**
    ```bash
    npm run dev
    ```
-   This will start the application on http://localhost:5000
+   This will start both frontend and backend on http://localhost:5000

+   **Alternative:** Double-click `start-dev.bat` on Windows

 ## Project Structure
 - `/client` - React frontend with Vite and Tailwind CSS
 - `/Server` - Node.js/Express backend with MongoDB
+- Root level configs for Vite, Tailwind, and PostCSS

 ## API Endpoints
 - `/api/auth` - Authentication